The four interrelated concepts include:

 The bollard lights placed at the entrance to this office building, left, provide Natural Access Control because they guide you toward the building’s entrance.
 Notice that there are no signs to indicate this is the building’s entrance.
 However, the combination of a walkway, landscaping, and bollard lights guides visitors to the entrance.
 Other CPTED concepts at work here are Natural Surveillance due to the clear sight lines of this area, Territorial Reinforcement and Maintenance.

 Right, a fence provides Access Control into a neighborhood and provides opportunities for Natural Surveillance due to its open design.
 The sidewalk is also a form of Access Control because it guides residents along the roadway and provides a safe pedestrian area.
-Territorial Reinforcement is also in place at the community’s entrance with the ?entrance features’ such as the sign and the landscape design.
+Territorial Reinforcement is also in place at the community’s entrance with entrance features such as the sign and the landscape design.

 Left, a security guard provides Access Control to this building by monitoring who comes and goes and by managing where they go.
 This is an organized form of Access Control.